ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 Boundary Constraints
 ^^^^^^^^^^^^^^^^^^^^

-To create a boundary condition constraint in Modulus Sym, first sample the points on that part of the geometry, then specify the nodes you want to evaluate on those points, and finally assign them the desired true values.
+To create a boundary condition constraint in PhysicsNeMo Sym, first sample the points on that part of the geometry, then specify the nodes you want to evaluate on those points, and finally assign them the desired true values.